Why isn’t your conditioning improving?

 Last week I wrote a post on the S.A.I.D.
 Principle, a physiological fact of training.
 In a nutshell the body adapts very specifically to the demands placed on it.

-If you run, you’ll get efficient at running.
+If you run, you’ll get efficient at running, but you still might get tired if you suddenly cycle.

 If however, you change a variable like intensity — an increase in speed, maybe sprinting intervals as an example — you’ll get faster.